C.R. “Bill” Kiihnl, 91, Bridge City

 Visitation will be prior to the service beginning at 9:30 a.m.

 Born in Marks, Mississippi, on June 14, 1925, he was the son of John William Kiihnl and Hallie Bell (Jenkins) Kiihnl.
 Bill was an operator/pumper at Texaco in Port Arthur for 38 years.
 He proudly served his country in the United States Navy during WWII.
-Bill was a member of Bridge City Lodge #1345 AF & AM as well as a member of Cowboy Church of Orange County.
-He served 20 years as a Fire Marshal with the city of Bridge City and Bridge City Volunteer Fire Department.
-He was a State Certified Arson Investigator and trained at National Fire Academy for arson investigation.
-Bill served 5 years as Bridge City Code Enforcement Officer and was a life member of Disabled American Veterans.
+Bill was a member of Bridge City Masonic Lodge #1345 AF & AM as well as a member of Cowboy Church of Orange County.
+He served 20 years as a Fire Marshal with the City of Bridge City and Bridge City Volunteer Fire Department.
+He was a State Certified Arson Investigator and trained at the National Fire Academy in arson investigation.
+Bill served 5 years as Bridge City Code Enforcement Officer.
 He was a wonderful father and grandfather and will be greatly missed.

 He was preceded in death by his wife, Myrtle Ruth Kiihnl; his parents; and his daughter, Sandra Cook.